pad1ryoshi/bug-hunting/README.md

 ## >_Who I am | Offensive Security and Bug Hunter
-Hey guys, y'all can call me "pad1" or "ryoshi" or "pad1ryoshi" and I'm a hacker from Brazil.
+Hey guys, y'all can call me "pad1" or "ryoshi" or "pad1ryoshi" and I'm a aspiring hacker from Brazil.
 I love offensive cybersecurity and I'm constantly learning.
 I plan to become a excellent bug bounty hunter - maybe one of the best - and fulfil my dreams and goals.

 ## >_This repository